 How Is Tongue Tie Diagnosed?

-Most of the times tongue tie is not looked at for when the child is born.
+Most of the time tongue tie is not looked at for when the child is born.
 But in case the child is having any difficulty in breastfeeding, your physician or your lactation specialist would be the first one to check for a tongue tie in the child’s mouth.

 If the child is having a delayed speech then your speech therapist might be the one who would diagnose it.
 If it was not diagnosed at birth or in infancy, a dentist might be the one to diagnose it while a routine dental examination.